boazbk/tcs/lec_06_loops.md

-We now describe a precise encoding for the configurations of a NAND++ program.
+We now describe a precise encoding for the configurations of a NAND-TM program.
 Many of the choices below are made for convenience and other choices would be just as valid.
 We will think of encoding each block as using the alphabet $\Sigma = \{ \mathtt{BB}, \mathtt{EB}, 0 , 1 \}$. ($\mathtt{BB}$ and $\mathtt{EB}$ stand for "begin block" and "end block" respectively; we can later encode this as a binary string using the map $0 \mapsto 00, 1\mapsto 11, \mathtt{BB} \mapsto 01, \mathtt{EB} \mapsto 10$.)
 In this alphebt $\Sigma$, every block $\sigma^i$ will have the form